rajkumarreddy45/alexa/README.md

 `pip install pyjokes`

-if you are unable to install pyaudio you have to lower down your python version to <3.6 vesriom
+if you are unable to install pyaudio you have to lower down your python version to <3.6 version